chiragkp06/PneumoScan-miniproject/README.md

-Cloud-Based Pneumonia Detection
+<p> Cloud-Based Pneumonia Detection </p>

 Overview
 - <b>This is a cloud-based web application designed to assist radiologists in detecting pneumonia from chest X-ray images using machine learning and AWS cloud services.
-It automates the process of uploading, analyzing, and storing medical images and results. <b>
+It automates the process of uploading, analyzing, and storing medical images and results. </b>

 Project Objective
 - Enable radiologists to upload chest X-ray images and get automated pneumonia detection with a confidence score.